project-origin/docs/doc/concept/granular-certificates/federated-certifate-id.md

 The **Federated Certificate ID** (FID) it is the unique identifier for a certificate.
 It consist of two parts

-- RegistryName:  identifier for which [registry](../registry.md) holds the certificate[^1].
+- RegistryName: An identifier for which [registry](../registry.md) holds the certificate[^1].
-- StreamId: Is the unique id of the certificate on the registry, it is a Uuid4.
+- StreamId: The identifier for the certificate within that registry, as a UUID4.

 [^1]: [Granular Certificate](readme.md)

-This **Federated Certificate ID** is the unique identifier for a GC on the network, since a Uuid4 is not guaranteed unique, therefore the FID should always be used.
+While UUID4s are designed to be practically unique, they are not mathematically guaranteed to be unique.

+Because of this, the **Federated Certificate ID** (FID) (which combines the RegistryName with the StreamID) should always be used as the definitive unique identifier for a certificate across all registries.

 ## Registry Name